romapavelko01/DogBreedClassification/README.md

 For this project I had a bit of a time constraint, as models with millions of parameters take much more time to train, than what I expected, and another slightly unpleasant insight has been the fact that I could not use GPU's on my computer.

+Without the time limits, I could go for setting higher resolution for input images, which would probably influence the quality of feature extraction, and also move inputs closer to the desired pre-trained models' inputs, for example, original VGG16 requires 224x224 3-channel image
+(tensor) as an input; and, by hot having to retrain the new input layer, specified for 64x64 images, the model could probaly improve its performance if it had to update only the last layer of parameters.

 However, the only thing I sincerely regret not trying is the data augmentation technique as I have seen multiple related works, containing this method, although not having much proven success, as it was used for training only, and the model later generated predictions as a competition submission.

 Another insight that I would like to write about is the overfitting, the fine-tuned models were just great on the training stage, with non-decreasing and non-increasing accuracy and loss trends respectively.